 <file> nodes to make my life a little easier.
 If you’re on a Mac, you may find it useful, too.

 With just a little effort, you can declutter the root of your SCORM package by sticking the schema files in a subfolder.

-What to do?
-Well, turns out there are at least two super easy ways to bypass the password protection: Upload it to Google Drive or import it to Evernote.
+There are at least two easy ways to bypass the password protection: Upload it to Google Drive or import it to Evernote

 iTunes vexes me.
 For better or for worse, we’re an Apple household and own an Apple TV, so I’m kind of stuck with iTunes for managing my media files.

 My wife and I have also purchased a significant amount of DVDs over the years, which I ripped to iTunes using the trusty old Handbrake (love you, Handbrake!).
 These DVDs include a lot of TV shows, such as Doctor Who and Magnum PI.